Annual fees payment FAQs

 4. Do I have to pay online?

-Failure to include a copy of your invoice or fee statement with your mailed payment may result in your payment being rejected and subject you to nonconforming payment penalties.
+Failure to include a copy of your Pay by Mail invoice or fee statement with your mailed payment may result in your payment being rejected and the imposition of a nonconforming payment penalty pursuant to rule 2.13 of the Rules of the State Bar of California.

 The State Bar no longer accepts cash payments, and we do not accept payments in person or over the phone.